jeetparmar2810/todo-app/README.md

 - Riverpod for scalable state management
 - Realtime Firebase collaboration
 - Offline support with retry
-- Professional folder structure
 - Responsive, modern Material 3 UI

-It is production-ready and meets all assessment requirements.

 ---